DomainDrivenArchitecture/lineagos-fairphone/FAQ.md

 - The F-Droid Store only contains Free and open-source software (FOSS), as not all apps are FOSS we proposed some options how you can get your apps of choice without the need of a google account in our [README][apps].

 **15. Can I restore my chats in my messenger?**
-- Yes it is very easy to create a backup file of your chats before you ungoogle your phone, the file can be stored e.g. in your Nextcloud.
+- Yes it is very easy to create a backup file of your chats before you ungoogle your phone.
 Afterwards, this backup-file will be copied back to the phone and the chats will be restored.
 For further informations, again checkout our [README][apps].